nbielak/studyguidenotes/JavaScript.md

 every function has `prototype` property
     even if not supplied

-default `"prototype"` is object with only property construtor that pointst back to function itself
+default `"prototype"` is object with only property construtor that points back to function itself

 can use `constructor` propertry to create new object usering same constructor as the existing one